 The plants need plenty of sun to open up the flower and to look their best.
 They do self seed, but not enough to be a problem.
 In my garden, they produce just enough seedlings for me to pot up and give away to friends.
 They really are a decorative plant and well worth growing in your garden.

-Hibiscus – is the Greek word for Mallow, a common name for species often used in this genus and broader plant family.
+Hibiscus – from the Greek Yvískos (Yβίσκος) meaning “Mallow” – a common name for species often used in this genus and broader plant family.